kitsudaiki/OpenHanami/docs/index.md

     At this documentation here at the moment is the develop-branch version.
 So this site will follow the develop-branches of the single components.
 Additionally there will be continuously updates of things, which are still missing in general in this documentation, like config-descriptions, sequence diagrams, manual to build docker-images and so on.

-??? question "Why it is named `Hanami-AI`?"

-    "Hanami" is the japanese word for viewing blossoms and primary cherry blossoms.
-I love the cherry blossom season in Japan and I would be absolute happy, when I can see them again, after COVID-19 prevented me for 3 seasons from visiting Japan.
-I hope that, despite all new problems like inflation, energy shortage and so on, I will be able to see them again in the near future, and if anyway possible I would like to live in Japan, at least for a few years.
-Maybe this project here lead to some good job opportunities to make this possible.

-??? question "Why this project was created?"

-    Originally it was only a tiny single repository for some experimental workings with artificial neural networks.
-The goal was simple to create something, which is not so static like the classical existing networks.
-Over time more an more interestingly looking features were added.
-It was also a good opportunity to improve my programming skills and experiment with new programming languages, frameworks and other technologies.
-In this process the project become more and more bigger to what it is now.

-??? question "Why this logo?"

-    The cherry-blossom is related to the project-name `Hanami-AI` and the hexagons represent the base-structure of the network (see [Internal documentation](/Inner_Workings/3_kyouko/#core-segment)).
-Originally this logo was invented in my old automation tool [SakuraTree](https://github.com/kitsudaiki/SakuraTree), which was created to deploy Hanami-AI on server, before I learned Kubernetes.
-But the logo was too good in my opinion, so I reused it for this project here, to not waste it.

 ## Intro

-Hanami-AI is basically an AI-as-a-Service project, based on a concept created by myself.
+Hanami is basically an AI-as-a-Service project, based on a concept created by myself.
 It is written from scratch with a Backend in C++ with Web-frontend.

 The actual prototype consists of: